sourcegraph/about/blogposts/2021/show-us-your-calendar.md

 [TJ DeVries](https://about.sourcegraph.com/handbook/company/team#tj-devries), software engineer at Sourcegraph and core maintainer for open source text editor [Neovim](https://neovim.io/), streams almost all day every Friday.
 How?
 He works four tens: four days a week, ten hours each.

-> “I could work in the middle of the night for two nights a week and if I ship all the same amount of stuff, I don’t think people would mind. - TJ DeVries, software engineer
+> “I could work in the middle of the night for two nights a week and if I ship all the same amount of stuff, I don’t think people would mind.” - TJ DeVries, software engineer

 TJ jokingly acknowledges it’s not his _ideal_ schedule.
 “My preferred hours would be working in the middle of the night but that doesn’t work with a family,” he says, laughing.
 TJ has an 11-month-old baby boy, a wife, and responsibilities at church: all of which make weeknights busy.
 Working four tens allows him to handle those responsibilities at night and have Fridays free for streaming his [live coding sessions](https://www.twitch.tv/teej_dv).